ethanl66/capital-one-offers-manager/README.md

 ## Features (dev)
 - Floating scraper widget injected into the page with a compact header and expandable body.
 - "Find & Scroll to 'View More'" button: finds and highlights the page's load-more control so you can expand the list of offers.
+ - `Load All Offers` button: automatically scrolls and clicks the page's load-more control until all offers are loaded so you can parse everything at once.
-- "Parse All Loaded Offers": parses visible offers into three categories — percent back, X miles multipliers, and flat offers (dollars or fixed miles).
+ - `Show Loaded Offers`: parses visible offers into three categories — percent back, X miles multipliers, and flat offers (dollars or fixed miles).
 - Comparison against previously saved offers to surface new or increased offers.
 - Filters: search by text, show starred merchants only, show increased offers only.
 - Starred merchants management (add/remove), saved to `localStorage`.